hhsievertsen/speccurve/README.md

 There is a lot of material on this out there that is much more sophisticated.
 See for example the work of Uri Simonsohn (number 37): http://urisohn.com/

+#### For R users

+See this brilliant package: https://github.com/AakaashRao/starbility

 Best,
 Hans